rcapizzi/6714RE/README.md

 # 6714RE
 Relation Extraction project

 This project for COMP6714 Information Retrieval & Web Search involved analysing various segments of text to extract textual relations by analysing grammatical rules.
 Relations are usually represented as triplets of (subject, predicate, object).
-For example,

-("Henry Hansen", DateOfBirth, "April 28,1907")
+For example, ("Henry Hansen", DateOfBirth, "April 28,1907")

-("Henry Hansen", PlaceOfBirth, "La Crosse")

-("Henry Hansen", PlaceOfBirth, "Wisconsin")

-("Henry Hansen", HasParent, "Andrew")

-("Henry Hansen", HasParent, "Emma Petersen Hansen")

 Goal of this task:
-In this project, you will build a relation extractor to extract specific relations from a given corpus.
-You need to implement a program in Python 3 that extracts two specific relations from an input file consisting of sentences and NER results.
-The two relations are : DateOfBirth, and HasParent.
+In this project, I was tasked to analyse text segments for DateofBirth and HasParent relations.
+The task was primarily accomplished by using a refined regular expression statement inside python to analyse the text data.